 Service record of the 1st N.C.
 Colored Volunteers/35th U.S. Colored Troops

-The Story of the U.S. Colored Troops
+The story of the 35th U.S. Colored Troops

-Database of over 230,000 names of United States Colored Troops
+Database of United States Colored Troops

 ?